DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 If you are gluing up sheets of material to reach the desired stock thickness, *the glue must be completely dry before your Cut Appointment.* We recommend following these stock glue-up guidelines/tips.

-Use the Vendor List (LINK) to see stock material sellers in the area
+Come into the lab to ask about our recommended material vendors in the area

 ***Book a CAM Appointment via EZBook or visit the Fab Lab on your campus to review your CNC file with a staff member***

 ### Step 2: CNC Cut Appointments

 *Students will schedule their Machining Appointment at the end of their CAM Setup Appointment with the CNC Technician.
 File cut time will be determined during the CAM Appointment.
 Cut times can take anywhere from 10 minutes (Carvey) to 3+ hours (Techno).*